bancaolanmu/oTree/README.md

 # oTree
 There are some oTree codes for one treatment in the social exclusion experiment of my colleagues and me.

-Otree is a software platform for economics experiments, mainly based on python (also includes HTML, Javascripts...)
+oTree is a software platform for economics experiments, mainly based on python (also includes HTML, Javascripts...)

 The two folders are two steps in the treatment separately.